cityssm/pdf-puppeteer/README.md

 import { convertHTMLToPDF } from "@cityssm/pdf-puppeteer";

 /**
  * Usage
  * @param html - This is the HTML to be converted to a PDF.
  * @param [pdfOptions] - Optional parameter to pass in Puppeteer PDF options.
  * @param [puppeteerOptions] - Optional parameter to pass in Puppeteer launch options.
  * @param [pdfPuppeteerOptions] - Optional parameter to pass in PDF Puppeteer options.
  */
-const pdfBuffer = await convertHTMLToPDF(html, callback, pdfOptions, puppeteerOptions, pdfPuppeteerOptions);
+const pdfBuffer = await convertHTMLToPDF(html, pdfOptions, puppeteerOptions, pdfPuppeteerOptions);

 // Do something with the PDF, like send it as the response. res.setHeader("Content-Type", "application/pdf");